 These fudgy little balls are firstly SO easy and quick to make, all you need is a bowl, fork and spoon, and only four ingredients.
-Secondly, they are delicious raw but when frozen also make a nice chilled snack (when taken straight from the freezer they’re chewy and almost caramel like).
+Secondly, they are delicious raw but when frozen also make a nice chilled snack (when taken from the freezer and allowed to defrost a little they’re chewy and almost caramel like).
 One or two make an energising and nourishing ‘pick me up’ snack.
 Roll and dust them in whatever you like best – cacao, cocoa powder, sesame seeds, cinnamon and/or coconut all work well.
 If you love bananas and peanut butter (or any other nut butter) these are really worth a go!

 Recently I was surprised with this beautifully decorated cake.
 It was a birthday gift from my partner who rarely bakes so I couldn’t help but take a few photos (before I eagerly asked to try it right away).
 After tasting it, totally adoring it and finding out that he had followed a Donna Hay recipe however had made a few sneaky (and while risky well worth it) adjustments, I couldn’t not share the recipe.
 If you’re a fan of light yet super lemony lemon cakes I highly recommend trying it!